MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-compositcontrol.md

 ---

+## About component dialogs

+With a component dialogs, you can create independent dialogs to handle specific scenarios, breaking a large dialog set into more manageable pieces.
+Each of these pieces has its own dialog set, and avoids any name collisions with the dialog set that contains it.

+Use the _add dialog_ method to add dialogs and prompts to the component dialog.
+The first item you add with this method is set as the initial dialog, but you can change this by explicitly setting the `InitialDialogId` property in the component dialog's constructor.
+When you start a component dialog, it will start its _initial dialog_.

 ## Define the check-in component dialog

 First, we start with a simple check-in dialog that will ask the user for their name and what room they will be staying in.
 We create a `CheckInDialog` class that extends `ComponentDialog`.
 This class has a constructor that defines the name of the root dialog, which we'll define as a waterfall dialog with three steps.